tiahia/das-design-system/app/components/panel/README.md

     Get in touch
   </h2>
   <p class="app-panel__body">
-    If you’ve got a question, idea or suggestion share it in #design-system channel on Slack or email the Design System team on <a class="app-panel__link" href="mailto:design-system@digital.justice.gov.uk">design-system@digital.justice.gov.uk</a>
+    If you’ve got a question, idea or suggestion share it in #design-system channel on Slack or email the DAS Design System team on <a class="app-panel__link" href="mailto:EMAIL_REQUIRED@digital.education.gov.uk">EMAIL_REQUIRED@digital.education.gov.uk</a>
   </p>
 </div>
 ```